 Although the article states that the building was constructed in 1880, Dr. James Glass’s research reveals that it was probably constructed in the late 1840s by William Hannaman, a wholesale and retail druggist.

-This 1855 advertisement from Indianapolis’s first city directory illustrates that Hannaman and his partner Duzan sold a variety of non-drug items such as paint, glassware, soap, colognes, and even hair brushes.
+This 1855 advertisement from Indianapolis’s first city directory indicates that Hannaman and his partner Duzan also sold a variety of non-drug items such as paint, glassware, soap, colognes, and even hair brushes.

 Still intact with a bracketed cornice, the building was occupied by various other businesses through the years including Thompson’s Dairy Lunch from 1910 through the 1940s.
 (Indianapolis Star photograph, 1921)